Hermano Pule: Suppression

 The Spanish authorities were unaware of the cofradías existence until 1840.
-However, as early as 1833, Filipino priests have noticed their activities in the vicinity of Mount San Cristobal and Mount Banahaw.
+However, as early as 1833, Filipino priests noticed their activities in the vicinity of Mount San Cristobal and Mount Banahaw.

 In 1840, Fr.
 Antonio Mateo, the vicar of Tayabas, became suspicious of the cofradías monthly masses and fees, thus Fr.
 Manuel Sancho stopped holding Masses for the cofradía.
 Mateo and Sancho then accused the cofradía of conducting heretical activities.
 Due to religious persecution and the increasing number of its members, Hermano Pule decided to have the cofradía recognized by the colonial government and the Catholic Church.
 He first sought recognition and authorization from the Bishop of Nueva Caceres but his request was denied.
 Not discouraged, he then sought the approval of the Real Audiencia but he was also ignored.

 In addition to the accusations of heresy, there was a rumor that the cofradía was planning to murder the alcaldes of Camarines and Laguna.
 The Franciscan friars of Tayabas passed this information to the gobernadorcillo of Lucban, who ordered a raid on October 19, 1840, during the cofradías monthly meeting.
 The authorities arrested 243 cofradía members and confiscated their cash box, two large portraits of Hermano Pule depicted as a saint, and his letters to the cofradía.
 The Spanish alcalde mayor (provincial governor) of Tayabas, Don Joaquín Ortega, whose wife was a member of the cofradía, ordered the release of the prisoners, reasoning that it was an ecclesiastical matter.
 Afterwards, in early 1841, the cofradía transferred to Majayjay, hometown of "Purgatorio" de San Jorge.

 Hermano Pule immediately sent a letter to Archbishop José Seguí in Manila rebuking the acts of the Tayabas friars, and accusing them of beatings and threatening excommunication of cofradía members.
 He also challenged the friars' authority to perform such acts because the aims of the cofradía were never against the Catholic faith.
 On January 29, 1841, Pule sent a letter to the Bishop of Nueva Cáceres restating that the cofradía was not against canon law.
 The letter was forwarded to the juez provisor of the bishopric, who endorsed it to Fr.
 Antonio Mateo and Fr.
 Manuel Sancho, who rejected Pule's petition.